 Fellows have the option to take elective rotations during their 2nd Year based upon their career interests.
 Examples of electives include but are not limited to the following:

-The fellowship has two training tracks, research and clinical, and fellows have the option of choosing their track at the time of acceptance to the program.
+The fellowship has two training tracks, research and clinical, and fellows have the option of choosing their track at the beginning of their second year.
 Fellows can also opt to remain “undifferentiated” if he/she is still exploring different career paths.
 The Brown ID Fellowship program provides a flexible training platform and our goal is to help you identify your career path and prepare you for life after fellowship.
 All fellows, regardless of track, will develop a solid clinical foundation in the field of infectious diseases.

 Each year of training consists of 13 four-week rotations and fellows have four weeks of vacation annually.
 Below are sample schedules for the clinical and research tracks (note: schedules may have slight variance year-to-year).

 Med/Peds Combined ID Fellowship: The Brown Adult and Pediatric ID Divisions collaboratively offer a combined Med/Peds ID fellowship that is four years in length.
 Combined ID fellows spend two years training in adult ID and two years in pediatric ID with integrated training activities.
 Applicants match through the Adult ID Fellowship or through the Pediatric ID Fellowship through the ERAS match system.
-Residents interested in the combined program should contact Dr. Curt Beckwith or Dr. Penny Dennehy (Pediatric ID Division) to discuss the application process.
+Residents interested in the combined program should contact Dr. Chet Cunha or Dr. Tanya Rogo (Pediatric ID Division) to discuss the application process.

 Call schedule: Fellows share weeknight, weekend, and holiday call evenly which roughly equates to one night of at-home weekday call per week, one weekend of call every five weekends, and covering 1-2 holidays per year.
 The call schedule is managed by the fellows, typically with a 2nd year fellow assuming responsibility for organizing the call schedule.
 On weekends, the on-call fellow sees new consultations at RIH only.
 New consults at TMH and the PVAMC are seen by attendings.